sufarnfong/gitbook_boc/boc/user-handbook.md

 # User Handbook

-Here is a quick guide on interacting and investing with the BOC platform.
-To complete the investment in BOC, we first start off from the user investment page.
+Here is a quick guide on interacting and investing with the BoC platform.
+To complete the investment in BoC, we first start off from the user investment page.
 Go to the [home page](https://bankofchain.io/#/) and click on the `LAUNCH APP` button.
 You will now be directed to the main page of the APP.

 ![](<../.gitbook/assets/user_handbook_LaunchApp1.png>)

 ## Wallet Connection

-We can interact with BOC through [wallets](../more/appendix.md#wallet).
+We can interact with BoC through [wallets](../more/appendix.md#wallet).
 The APP is compatible with [MetaMask](https://metamask.io/) and [WalletConnect](https://walletconnect.com/).
 By clicking on the `CONNECT WALLET` button, your wallet could be connected.

 ![](<../.gitbook/assets/user_handbook_ConnectWallet.png>)